Phrompong/smart-pagination/README.md

 - Ships with a Swagger-ready DTO (`RequestPagination`)
 - Normalises and defaults pagination input (`page = 1`, `limit = 10`)
 - Returns typed pagination metadata alongside your data
-- Enables TypeORM caching by default for paginated queries
+- Enables TypeORM caching with a 60-second TTL for paginated queries

 ## Requirements